 The above is what the Metatech report for Oak Ridge National Laboratories had to say about EMP myths.

 Now, here is an expansion on those comments by electronics engineer Jerry Emanuelson of Futurescience, LLC.

 First, though, allow me to make a brief comment about the awful EMP myths generated by movies and television.
 That situation is so bad that the United States Air Force Space Command commissioned Bill Nye, The Science Guy to make a video for the Air Force called "Hollywood vs. EMP."
-Apparently, the Air Force wanted to make sure they had a way to concisely remove popular EMP myths from the minds of those people that we most depend upon to be prepared to deal with the real thing.
+Apparently, the Air Force wanted to make sure they had a way to concisely remove popular EMP myths from the minds of those people that we must depend upon to be prepared to deal with the real thing.
 That video is not available to the public.
 I'll have more to say about popular culture EMP myths toward the bottom of this page.

 Nuclear Weapon Yield: The E3 component of nuclear EMP, which induces geomagnetic currents in much the same way as a severe solar storm (by causing short-term movements or changes in intensity of the earth's magnetic field), is very roughly proportional to the total energy yield of the weapon.
 The E1 component of high-altitude nuclear EMP is dependent upon the gamma ray output of the weapon.
 E1 is dependent upon several aspects of the gamma ray output.
 The gamma ray output of the bomb can often be increased by sacrificing some of the total energy yield.
 For example, making the casing of the bomb much thinner can greatly increase the gamma ray output, but can cause the weapon to blow itself apart before the nuclear reaction is complete, reducing the total energy yield.
 Nuclear weapons are complex weapons, and there are several techniques for optimizing different components of EMP.